mfoxlab/Montemarano_Sohail_etal/README.md

 5.  `go_PFC.R`, `go_NAC.R`, `go_INPUT.R`

+-   *Note: Rerunning these GOst queries may be subject to change over time.
+For exact results, download the GO_workspace file respective to each VTA projection and load it into your session.*

 -   Performs gene ontology and KEGG analyses via gprofiler2.
 Outputs 2 .txt files.

 -   Visualizes the top enriched GO terms in dot plots.